robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 And Charlie lifted his arms.
 Nothing dramatic happened.
 That was the point.

 The mock-up shifted, settled, revealed stubborn little facts along the side seam: a crease that wanted to become a habit, a boning channel that behaved until it didn’t.

 Mara watched like a machinist.

 Lauren watched like a woman who had lived inside garments that asked too much and gave too little back.

-Sarah watched like someone waiting to see whether the room would flinch.
+Sarah watched like someone deciding he hadn’t earned the room.

-Charlie lowered his arms and looked to the ledger as if it might tell him what to do next.
+Charlie lowered his arms and looked to the ledger.
 Mara spoke first.

 “Write it.”

 He did.
 His pen moved faster than his face could manage.
-Lauren leaned in just enough to read the headings, not him.
-She simply existed beside the work in a way that made it feel less lonely.
+Lauren leaned in just enough to read the headings.
 When Charlie finished, Mara nodded.

 “All right,” Mara said.
 “That’s the garment.
 Now the rung.”

 Charlie stilled.
-“The... rung?”
+“The— rung?”

-Mara set the mock-up aside and pinned a strip of tape to the floor in a straight line, like a boundary.
+Mara set the mock-up aside and pinned a strip of tape to the floor in a straight line.

 “This line,” she said, “is the edge of hiding.
 On this side, you can hover.
 On that side, you’re working while people see you.”

 Sarah gave a short laugh.
-“You’re joking.”
+“So now we’re doing cosplay.”

 “No,” Mara said.
 “It’s training.”

-Charlie stared at the tape as if it were a trap.
+Charlie stared at the tape.
 Mara pointed to the cutting table.

 “Your job is to cross that line, do one real task while we watch, and come back.
-No explaining.
-No apologising.
-Just the task.”
+No explaining or apologising, just the task.”

 “And... that’s it?”

 “That’s it,” Mara said.
 “Small, repeatable.
 Until it’s boring.”

-Lauren’s voice came in warmer, without softening the standard.
+Lauren’s voice came in, warmer.

 “Pick a task you already know,” she said.
 “Something clean, like a waistline mark or a grainline check.
 Anything your hands can do while your brain is noisy.”

 Charlie blinked at her.
-The warmth helped; it didn’t replace the difficulty.

 “The waistline mark,” he said quietly.